sohailmahmud/booking-app/README.md

-# Flutter booking management dashboard
+# Flutter booking management app

 ### How to Create a Flutter Web project